 Once that form is complete, officials look over the data and determine how much the student might qualify for, and how risky that loan might be.
 Then, if the student’s application is approved, officials provide a document in which the terms of the loan are spelled out.
 It’s vital for students to look over these documents carefully.
-According to American Student Assistance, most students have loans when they’re 30 and older, and they pay interest during this entire time.
 All of the costs associated with the loan, including costs attributed to interest payments, are spelled out in the loan documents.
 Students should be sure that they understand what they’re being asked to pay.

 If the terms are agreeable, however, students can simply sign the loan documents.
 The funds will be distributed through the school, in most cases, so students can check with the financial aid office of their schools to ensure that everything happened properly.